Azure/Azure-Lighthouse-samples/templates/register-managed-services-rp-customer/README.md

 You can give this identity the role of contributor at the root management group level, but that goes against the principle of least privilege.
 We advise you to create a more granular role (in each customer).
 This role will only give permission to register the managed services provider.

 ### **1.1 Create and assign a custom role to the managed identity**

 There are multiple ways to [create a custom role definition](https://docs.microsoft.com/en-us/azure/role-based-access-control/custom-roles).
+We created a template that you can use, it is in the file *managedServicesRPRegister-role.json*.

-You can find the definition of the custom role in the file *managedServicesRPRegister-role.json*.
 In that file, fill the *assignables scopes* field with the customer [Root Management Group ID](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview#important-facts-about-the-root-management-group) (also known as the customer tenant ID):
 ```json
 "AssignableScopes": [
       "/providers/Microsoft.Management/managementGroups/{rootMGID}"